anandchndrn93/Test-Automation-with-selenium-java/README.md

 Project uses TestNG framework. extent reports has been integrated with the help of testng listners and log4j has been integrated

-design pattern followed is Page Object Model
+design pattern followed is Page Object Model.
+Browsers used are chrome and firefox

 xml file has been created to run tests in 3 parallel threads.
 Test cases are grouped in to regression cases and sanity cases.
 The group can be chosen by passing groupname as a parmeter.
 This was achieved by adding bean scripts to xml